Frequently Asked Questions

 - Run a virtual Linux machine on your Windows OS (e.g. VirtualBox, VMWare, etc.).
 Inside virtual OS, run sciNote server via Docker and map the virtual machine ports into your public Windows machine ports to expose it publicly.
 The problem with this approach is that it’s effectively a two-layer virtualization (Windows -> Linux, Linux -> Docker), which can impact performance.

 - Windows server 2016 has Docker support planned, so in theory you should be able to run our sciNote Docker inside a Hyper-V container.
 Right now Microsoft has released the 5th version of the Technical Preview, so we expect server 2016 to be available sometime this fall.

-In case you are interested in local installation, we recommend our Professional Support and Customization plans that will help you get sciNote up fast and keep it running smoothly.
+In case you are interested in local installation, we recommend sciNote Premium option or you can contact our team at .
+We will help you get sciNote up fast and keep it running smoothly.

 You can upload any type of file into sciNote such as .txt, .xls, .jpeg, .pdf, OpenDocument, etc. Size is limited to 50 MB per file and the total space is determined by your current plan.